-✓ Small Business Technical Assistance Program (SBTA) - The SBTA program provides critical funding to 59 community based organizations that support local entrepreneurs as they start, stabilize and/or grow their businesses.
+- ✓ Grow the Small Business Technical Assistance Program (SBTA) In FY2022, the SBTA program provides critical funding to 60 community based organizations that support local entrepreneurs as they start, stabilize and/or grow their businesses.
 The program has a deep focus on BIPOC and other underserved businesses.
-At the MACDC Convention, Governor-elect Healey committed to increasing funding for SBTA to increase support for small and micro businesses.
-We encourage the Healey-Driscoll Administration to increase funding of SBTA to \$10 million by including \$10 million in line item 7002-0040 in the House 1 budget for SBTA.

-- ✓ Leverage Community Development Financial Institutions (CDFIs) CDFIs offer a critical source of capital for businesses that are not yet able to attract investments from banks and other traditional sources.
+We encourage the Administration & Legislature to increase funding of SBTA to \$10 million by including \$10 million in line item 7002-0040 in the FY24 operating budget. - ✓ Leverage Community Development Financial Institutions (CDFIs) CDFIs offer a critical source of capital for businesses that are not yet able to attract investments from banks and other traditional sources.
 During the pandemic, the state invested \$22 million in these institutions to help them leverage more Federal and private investment.
-We encourage the Healey-Driscoll Administration to expand investments in non-profit financing institutions, such as CDFIs, so they can provide affordable capital that would otherwise be unavailable to many small businesses. - ✓ Dedicated Grant funding for Affordable Small Business Real Estate Acquisition The Coalition for an Equitable Economy worked closely with the Baker Administration to craft an \$80 million investment program to help small businesses, especially BIPOC owned businesses, acquire the buildings in which they operate.
+We encourage the Administration & Legislature to expand investments in non-profit financing institutions, such as CDFIs, so they can provide affordable capital that would otherwise be unavailable to many small businesses. - ✓ Dedicate Grant funding for Affordable Small Business Real Estate Acquisition The Coalition for an Equitable Economy worked closely with the Baker Administration to craft an \$80 million investment program to help small businesses, especially BIPOCowned businesses, acquire the buildings in which they operate.
 Unfortunately, this program has not yet been established.
-We urge the Healey-Driscoll administration to pursue this or a similar program that will provide equitable investments that create pathways for small business owners to acquire properties in the communities they serve.
+We urge the Administration & Legislature to pursue this or a similar program that will provide equitable investments that create pathways for small business owners to acquire properties in the communities they serve.

-2. Wealth Building
+2. Foster Wealth Building

 Although Massachusetts is one of the wealthiest states in the nation, when broken down by race, huge inequities exist.
-"The Color of Wealth in Boston" report found that whites had an average net worth of \$247,500 compared to blacks at just \$8, and Hispanics at \$2,700.5 In order to close the racial wealth gap we must implement innovative solutions that target disparities and increase wealth building opportunities for people of color.
-In addition to the recommendations above related to homeownership and small business ownership, we recommend the following:
+"The Color of Wealth in Boston" report found that whites had an average net worth of \$247,500 compared to blacks at just \$8, and Hispanics at \$2,700.4 In order to close the racial wealth gap we must implement innovative solutions that target disparities and increase wealth building opportunities for people of color.
+In addition to the priorities above related to homeownership and small business ownership, MACDC will advocate for the following: